clarat-org/clarat/README.md

 A directory of children and youth welfare services.

 All software in this platform is released under the [MIT license](LICENSE).
-For the avoidance of doubt, all content, in particular without being limited to, text modules, documents, images and logos containing trademarks belonging to Benckiser Stiftung Zukunft or gut.org gAG remains unaffected therefrom and is subject to the applicable legal provisions.

 This software uses a variety of external services to enhance User experience, including but not limited to newsletter subscriptions via Mailchimp, automated mailings via SendGrid, the [Google Translate API](https://cloud.google.com/translate/docs/) for automated translations, and the Google Geocoding API.